Reproductive health and fertility

 • If you have anaemia, you may need extra checks after the abortion.

 • Non-steroidal anti-inflammatory drugs (NSAIDs) are commonly used for managing pain after an abortion.
-You should not take NSAIDs (such as ibuprofen).
-These medicines may make your Crohn's or Colitis symptoms worse, or trigger a flare-up.
-Ask your healthcare professional for a different pain relief medicine.
+Try and avoid taking ibuprofen or other non-steroidal anti-inflammatory drugs (NSAIDs) for pain.
+These medicines may make your Crohn's or Colitis symptoms worse.

 • Misoprostol is a medicine used in abortions.
 It can cause side effects similar to Crohn’s or Colitis symptoms.
-These include diarrhoea, stomach cramps and feeling or being sick.
+These include loose poo known as diarrhoea, stomach cramps and feeling or being sick.
 If these symptoms last more than a few days, contact your healthcare professional.

 • People with Crohn’s or Colitis have an increased risk of blood clots.
 Having surgery, including a surgical abortion, can increase your risk of blood clots.
 Your healthcare team will tell you how to reduce your risk of blood clots.
 You may also be given a medicine to help prevent blood clots.

-See the NHS website for more information about the different types of abortion and how to get an abortion on the NHS.
+See the NHS website for more information about the different types of abortion and how to get an abortion in England, Scotland and Wales.
+For more on how to get an abortion in Northern Ireland see the NI direct website.

 • Other organisations